dhar-sumit/calculator-app/README.md

 # Demo
-1. Created a demo file
+1. Created a demo file and updated it

-2. Updated the demo file
+# Added python code

-## Subheader
+1. Added a calc.py and test_calc.py.

-Added subheader from VS-code by cloning it locally.
+# Added docker file